CropAi/Android-Application/CONTRIBUTING.md

     For example: `git checkout doc-fix`

 2. To see the status of you branch, you can use:
      `git status`

 3. To see the commit logs, you can use:
      `git log`

-4. To see the difference between a file on the current branch and potentially another branch.
+4. To see the difference between a file on the current branch and potentially another branch:
      `git diff`

-5. Add all files under directory <dir> to the project, including subdirectories.
+5. Add all files under directory , including subdirectories:
      `git add <dir>`

-6. Add all files under the current directory to the project *WARNING*: including untracked files.
+6. Add all files under the current directory to the project *WARNING*: including untracked files:
      `git add .`

-7. Remove the specified files from the next commit.
+7. Remove the specified files from the next commit:
      `git reset HEAD <file1> <file2> ... `

-8. List all local branches.
+8. List all local branches:
      `git branch`

-9. Merge branch <branch> into the current branch; this command is idempotent and can be run as many times as needed to keep the current branch up-to-date with changes in <branch>.
+9. Merge branch  into the current branch; this command is idempotent and can be run as many times as needed to keep the current branch up-to-date with changes in branch
      `git merge <branch>`

 10. Fetch changes from the server, and merge them into the current branch..